aimat-lab/gcnn_keras/README.md

-# Keras GCN
+# Keras Graph Convolutions

-A set of Layer classes for tensorflow keras to handle graph convolutions.
+A set of layers for graph convolutions in tensorflow keras.

 # Table of Contents
 * [General](#general)